warre4/Fire/README.md

 # Fire (WIP)

-'Fire' is a cross platform game engine using CMake and Vulkan with as little external libraries as possible.
+'Fire' is a cross platform game engine using `CMake`, `Vulkan` and `Dear ImGui` with as little external libraries as possible.